 |Set up UI account and pay supplemental University of Iowa feeOnce you have submitted all your materials to SOPHAS and your transcripts have been verified, you will receive an email from the department letting you know when to expect an email from the University of Iowa which will provide you with detailed instructions on setting up a University of Iowa account and paying the supplemental University of Iowa fee.
 Your application will be reviewed once this step is complete.All students (except those whose undergraduate degree was conferred at the University of Iowa), will need to send their final transcript (showing degree conferral) to the Office of Graduate Admissions.

 Each application is reviewed by our admissions committee.
 The committee reviews applications for evidence of the applicant’s intent and purpose in pursuing an MHA, leadership experience, and past academic performance.
 While not required, relevant work and/or volunteer experience is considered in a prospective student’s application.

-Upon review, qualified applicants are invited to campus for an interview.
+Upon review, qualified applicants are invited to interview either virtual or in-person.
+Applicants within driving distance are strongly encouraged to interview in-person to get the best sense of our program and resources.
 Interviews are required before acceptance into the MHA program.
 The interview has two purposes: information and evaluation.
 The interview is your opportunity to learn about the Iowa MHA Program and Department of Health Management and Policy and our opportunity to evaluate your potential as a candidate for our MHA Program and as a future health services administrator.
-We look for candidates who are well prepared for future academic and professional success.
+We look for candidates who are well-prepared for future academic and professional success.
 Among other topics, interviewers may ask you about your knowledge of the health care field and about how your academic and personal background has prepared you for the field.